 The Flat Iron Steak is a thinly cut steak that comes from the hard working shoulder of a cow.
 A flat iron steak typically contains a high amount of marbling and is best cooked quickly at high temperatures.

-Available to order only, the Fore Rib Joint is essentially the rib of beef with the bone left in and the cap of fat left on for flavour.
+Roast Rib is essentially the rib of beef with the bone left in and the cap of fat left on for flavour.
 A spectacular joint for a special occasion.
-Comes as a 1 rib, 2 rib, 3 rib or 4 rib joint.
+Comes as a 1, 2, or 3 rib joint.

-Cut from the hind quarter, Topside is a naturally lean joint which comes with a layer of fat on top that naturally bastes the meat during cooking.
-Topside is the traditional roasting joint for a Sunday lunch.
+Topside, cut from the hind quarter, is a naturally lean joint which comes with a layer of fat on top that naturally bastes the meat during cooking.
+It is the traditional roasting joint for a Sunday lunch.

-Slightly cheaper than Topside is the Silverside Joint, so-called because of the thin, silvery tissue covering one side of the joint.
+Silverside is so-called because of the thin, silvery tissue covering one side of the joint.
 Silverside comes from just above the hind leg.
 The joint should be regularly basted or partly-submerged in liquid to prevent it drying out when cooking.

-Brisket is a cheaper cut from the chest area between the shoulders of the cow.
+Brisket is cut from the chest area between the shoulders of the cow.
 It is sold boned and rolled as a joint.
-The high amount of marbled fat and connective tissue adds flavour to meat, which is best slow roasted.
+The high amount of marbled fat and connective tissue adds flavour to the meat, which is best slow roasted.

-Stewing Steak comes from around the shoulders and is sold pre-diced to be used in stews, casseroles and pies.
-The shoulders are one of the hardest working parts of the animal, so stewing steak needs to be cooked at a low temperature over a long period of time.
+Stewing Steak comes from the neck and shoulders and is sold pre-diced to be used in stews, casseroles and pies.
+The shoulders are one of the hardest working parts of the animal, so stewing steak needs to be cooked at a lower temperature over a long period of time.
 The sauce takes on the flavours of the beef during cooking, while ensuring the meat doesn’t dry out during the cooking process.